Search myodfw.com

 This is the world's smallest "peep" and can usually be picked out by its brownish coloration, dull yellowish legs, and hunched, creeping foraging style.
 Least can be found in small flocks in Oregon almost year-round.
 The Least sandpiper feeds on open mud with Western sandpipers but often feeds where some grass, salicornia or other cover is present, avoiding walking in the water as Western often do.
 It is uncommon to locally abundant statewide in migration, with most birds along the coast and at larger lakes and marshes inland.
 It is locally common on the coast in winter; smaller numbers winter…

-Look what's coming this spring!
+Luck may determine when a deer crosses your path, but skill determines whether you're ready for that moment.
+Aim for a more successful hunt this season by attending one of the many skills events!
 ODFW connects people to Oregon's great outdoors by offering a multitude of workshops and events throughout the year.
 Education programs cover required Hunter Safety certification courses, ability level and age specific workshops, and events for the entire family.
 Let us help you prepare for your next step outdoors.
 Receive Workshops & Events Updates by E-mail